oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

 The following rules apply:

-1. Once a versioned document has been released, the contents of that version MUST NOT be modified.
+1. Once a versioned document has been released, the contents of that version SHALL NOT be modified.
-   Any modifications MUST be released as a new version.
+   Any modifications SHALL be released as a new version.
 2. Version zero (`0`) is for initial development before the `initial_release_date`.
-   The document status MUST be `draft`.
+   The document status SHALL be `draft`.
 Anything MAY change at any time.
 The document SHOULD NOT be considered stable.
 3. Version `1` defines the initial release to the specified target group.
    Each new version where `$.document.tracking.status` is `final` has a version number incremented by one.
-4. Pre-release versions (document status `draft`) MUST carry the new version number.
+4. Pre-release versions (document status `draft`) SHALL carry the new version number.
    Sole exception is before the initial release (see rule 2).
    The combination of document status `draft` and version `1` MAY be used to indicate that the content is unlikely to change.
 5. Build metadata is never included in the version.
-6. Precedence MUST be determined by integer comparison.
+6. Precedence SHALL be determined by integer comparison.

 #### Version Type - Semantic Versioning{#version-type---semantic-versioning}